Beginning to Explore Your Identity

 Terms, Definitions, Labels—Do They Help?

-Recently I was reflecting on how we can support those who begin to question their gender and/or sexuality.
+Recently I was reflecting on how we can support those who begin to explore their gender and/or sexuality.
 I have noticed when working with families, individuals, and even couples, often the first step is learning the vast terms and definitions out there on different kinds of identities.
 Terms, labels, and definitions are so important to know, especially when working to support someone; the language we use lets them know that they are seen, accepted, and heard (especially when using and asking for their preferred name and pronouns).

 When working with those who begin to question their identity, I educate them first on vocabulary, emphasizing that there are others like them and even those who have created their own term to describe themselves.
 If there is not a term for how they identify, I work with my client to create one if they please, acknowledging that their term may resonate with someone else.
 By doing this, the terms in our language are not only just words, but they symbolize community and connection.